afearing/fall-20-106a-robotics/aruco_tags/readme.md

 1. Export the mesh as a .dae file.
 You might have to set the axes to align with Gazebo defaults (Gazebo uses a right-hand coordinate system where +Z is up (vertical), +X is forward (into the screen), and +Y is to the left)
 1. Follow this guide for how to start Gazebo with a custom world file.
 IDK how to do gazebo_ros though
    - http://gazebosim.org/tutorials/?tut=import_mesh

 - `roslaunch turtlebot_gazebo turtlebot_world.launchworld_file:=$./worlds/room.world` this doesn't seem to work

+# to do
+- figure out roslaunch `.launch` vs `.world`
+- What is a URDF?
+Xacro is newer.
+Supposed to be more reusable
+- how to use ros with gazebo and add the tag?